simularium/simularium-website/.github/ISSUE_TEMPLATE/ux_issue.md

 As a _[type of user]_, I need/want to _[action(s)]_, so that I can _[goal]_.

 ### Size [xs, sm, m, lg, xl]
-_Expected level of user research (includes discovery) and design effort_
+_Expected level of user research, discovery and design effort_

 ### Requirements
 _Expected level of user research (includes discovery) and design effort_